2007 Formula BMW World Final

-The 2007 Formula BMW World Final was the third Formula BMW World Final race and held for the second time at Circuit Ricardo Tormo in Cheste near Valencia on 23–25 November 2007.
+The 2007 Formula BMW World Final was the third Formula BMW World Final race and was held for the second time at Circuit Ricardo Tormo in Cheste near Valencia on 23–25 November 2007.
 The shorter layout of the 3.099 km length was used.
 The race was won by Mücke Motorsport's driver Philipp Eng, who finished ahead Marco Wittmann and Jens Klingmann.